zama-ai/concrete-ml/use_case_examples/cifar_brevitas_with_model_splitting/README.md

 ## Results

 Anyone can reproduce the FHE inference results using the [dedicated script](./infer_fhe.py).
-We also provide `infer_vl.py` and `infer_torch.py` to infer using the Virtual Library or PyTorch.
+We also provide `infer_vl.py` and `infer_torch.py` to infer using FHE-simulation or directly through PyTorch.

-The PyTorch model and the inference using PyTorch for the first layer and the Virtual Library for the encrypted part yielded the same top-k accuracies:
+The PyTorch model and the inference using PyTorch for the first layer and simulation for the encrypted part yielded the same top-k accuracies:

 - top-1-accuracy: 0.6234
 - top-2-accuracy: 0.8075